ZFMK/TEnriAn/README.md

   * OGS sequences need to be in FASTA format and have a sequence header with only alphanumeric signs and '-' or '_' .
 Any special character can interfere with the software, which uses some characters for field delimitation.
   * OGS sequence files need to be placed in `resources/orthograph/INPUT_OGS/` and the sequence file name needs to have the format 'TAXON_name.fas'

 The Orthograph_setup.sh script will create an initial config file for Orthograph, then create the orthograph-db and upload all OGS files into this database.
 Then it will also upload the orthologous groups file.
 In this step some user interaction is needed.
 You have to input the name of the orthology set and confirm the OGS that you want to use.
-Next it will start an initial Orthograph run with resources/orthograph/Initialize_sets.fas.
+Next it will start an initial Orthograph run with `resources/orthograph/Initialize_sets.fas`.
 This may take some time because Orthograph will now create the sets.
-Feedback will be written to initial_orthograph_run.log file.
+Feedback will be written to `initial_orthograph_run.log` file.

 ## Run the analysis